kumoronin/gold_prices_sql/README.md

 # gold_prices_sql

-# This project is for portfolio.
+> This project is for portfolio.

-In this case, i put data about gold price, and i did analytics from it.
+> In this case, i put data about <b> daily prices for gold from 2013 until 2023 </b>, and i did analytics from it.
-Data source : Nasdaq Data
+> Data source : <b> Nasdaq data </b>

-# Column Description
+> Column Description
 Date : Date
 Close/Last : Last price
 Volume : Volume of gold